ch20b063/fifthgentech/README.md

 ## Project Overview

 This project consists of a backend and a frontend.
-The backend is responsible for handling TCP/IP communication and device management, while the frontend provides a user interface for interacting with the devices.I use  **Google ,chatGPT , Stack overflow and other tools** to write better code and for testing code and to understand problem. **But i know how its working.**
+The backend is responsible for handling TCP/IP communication and device management, while the frontend provides a user interface for interacting with the devices.I use  **Google ,chatGPT , Stack overflow and other tools** to write better code and for testing code and to understand problem. **But I know how its working and its working in my Laptop.**

 ### Backend